 - Preheat oven to 375 degrees F.

-- Toss onions: Place onions, garlic and thyme on a large, rimmed sheet pan.
+- Season onions: Place onions, garlic and thyme on a large, rimmed sheet pan.
 Sprinkle with brown sugar, drizzle with 5 tablespoons of oil and season generously with salt and pepper.
 Toss everything together until evenly coated.

 - Add gnocchi to pan: Sprinkle the gnocchi evenly over the onions.
 Return the sheet pan to the oven and bake for 12-13 minutes, or until the gnocchi are almost tender.